the1lab/1lab/src/Cat/Instances/Slice.lagda.md

-The "if" direction (what is `pullback-above→pullback-below`{.Agda}) in the code is essentially an immediate consequence of the fact that equality of morphisms in $\cC/X$ may be tested in $\cC$, but we do have to take some care when extending the "limiting" morphism back down to the slice category (see the calculation marked `{- * -}`{.Agda}).
+The "if" direction (what is `pullback-above→pullback-below`{.Agda}) in the code is essentially an immediate consequence of the fact that equality of morphisms in $\cC/X$ may be tested in $\cC$, but we do have to take some care when extending the "universal" morphism back down to the slice category (see the calculation marked `{- * -}`{.Agda}).

 ```agda